 Earth’s Outer Core

-Did you know the liquid outer core 5150 kilometers deep and it’s the movement of the metals in this layer that create the Earth’s magnetic field.
+Did you know the liquid outer core is 5150 kilometres deep, and the movement of the metals in this layer creates the Earth’s magnetic field?

 Temperature: 4,000°C – 6,000°C